TasnimulHassan02/Keep-App/README.md

-# Keep - Note-Taking App
+# Keep - Note Taking App

 **Keep** is a modern, interactive, and user-friendly **note-taking application** built with **React**.
 It allows users to quickly create, edit, delete, and organize notes, providing a digital alternative to physical notebooks.
 The app features a **clean UI inspired by Google Keep**, making note management intuitive and visually appealing.